Complete Guide to Purple Shamrock Care and Growth

 🌱 How to Propagate Purple Shamrock (Bulb Division)

-1. Time it right.
-The best moments are during a normal repot, at the end of dormancy, or in early spring.
-You can technically divide any time the plant is healthy.
+1. Best time: during a normal repot, at the end of dormancy, or in early spring.

-4. Separate gently.
-Pull clusters apart with your fingers.
-Even single small bulbs will sprout, although larger clusters establish faster.
+3. Pull clusters apart with your fingers.
+Even single small bulbs will sprout.

-5. Pot them up.
-Plant 5-10 bulbs together in a small pot for a fuller look, with the pointed ends facing up and roughly an inch of soil above them.
+4. Plant 5-10 bulbs together for a fuller look, pointed ends up, with about an inch of soil above them.

 Two small piles of Purple Shamrock corms (small white-pink scaly bulbs) and a few intact bulb clusters laid on a wooden surface beside a small green ceramic pot with a heart motif half-filled with light potting mix and a pair of clean snips